vcfvct/aws-exam/azure.md

 * Not all Azure regions support availability zones.

 ## Compute
+* Azure VM
+  * availability zone vs availability set
+    * availability zones are used to protect applications from entire Azure data center failures, while availability sets are used to protect applications from hardware failures within an azure datacenter.
+  * azure will NOT restart more than one *update domain* at one time.
 * Scale Sets -> ASG
 * App Services: PaaS with `Web Apps` for standard app or Containers or APIs, with different run time like node/php/.net etc.
   * use `az webapp list-runtimes --os-type linux` to retrieve the current supported runtime list.